You'll need to update or change your voter registration if you:

 If you move permanently to another state, register to vote in that new state.

-Submit your changes before your state’s deadline to register to vote.
+Submit your changes before your state’s registration deadline.
 That could be up to 30 days before the election.

 How to Change Your Voter Registration Information

 You can change your registration online, by mail, or by phone.
 Be ready to provide your state driver’s license number or state ID number and your Social Security number.